The Best Open Back Headphones for Mixing and Mastering

 • Reference Quality: Seek headphones that provide an uncolored, neutral sound.
 You want accuracy, not coloration.

-• Isolation (or Lack Thereof): Open-back headphones leak sound, which is great for mixing but not ideal for tracking in noisy environments.
+• Isolation (or Lack Thereof): Open-back headphones leak sound, which makes them great studio headphones for mixing – but not ideal for tracking in noisy environments.
 Consider your primary use case.

-The Best Open Back Studio Headphones for Mixing & Mastering
+Best Open Back Headphones for Mixing and Mastering

-Beyerdynamic DT 990 Pro - Best Open Back Headphones for Mixing
+Beyerdynamic DT 990 Pro - Best Open-Back Headphones for Mixing and Mastering

 GEARANK